 Thought you might like to borrow this.
 See you around.

-For a moment, Claire had worried that the movie had been the source of his earlier desperation, but reading that it was borrowed came as a relief.
+For a moment, Claire had worried that the movie had been the source of his earlier desperation, but reading that it was his own copy came as a relief.
 He had wanted to lend her this movie because he had thought she might enjoy it.
 Whatever he had been looking for and had kept him out late into the night, had been something else.

 She smiles and sets the movie on the counter for another day.
 Tucking herself back into the covers and stroking Beans fur until he finally agrees to settle back down, she drifts off to sleep imagining his face when she tells him that she doesn’t have a television.